backdrop-contrib/ip_geoloc/README.txt

 UTILITY FUNCTIONS
 =================
-First of all, check out file ip_geoloc_api.inc for a number of useful utility functions for creating maps and markers, calculating distances between locations etc. All functions are documented and should be straightforward to use.
+Check out file ip_geoloc_api.inc for a number of useful utility functions for creating maps and markers, calculating distances between locations etc. All functions are documented and should be straightforward to use.

 HOOKS
 =====